Frequently Asked Questions - FAQ

 I’ve heard some Colorado locations require permits.
 Are they expensive?
 How does the permit process work?

-I work with my clients to complete the permits to ensure compliance.
+Regardless of the type of location, I work with my clients to ensure compliance.
 Many times a certificate of insurance is required upon filing an application.
 The fees vary from free to several hundred dollars depending on the number of people in your group, number of hours, and the types of equipment that will be used.

 Click here to visit the permits page for additional links to sites and their permit applications.